acquitelol/chxry-nea/report/report.typ

 - #snippet("fn new(cc: &eframe::CreationContext) -> Self") - Initialize the application, spawning the emulation thread.
 - #snippet("fn for_windows<F: FnMut(Arc<Mutex<EmuState>>, &mut dyn Window, &mut bool)>(&mut self, ctx: &egui::Context, mut f: F)") - Internal utility to run the given closure for every window.
 - #snippet("fn file_button<P: Fn() -> Option<PathBuf> + Send + 'static, A: Fn(Arc<Mutex<EmuState>>, PathBuf) + Send + 'static>(&self, picker: P, action: A)") - Internal utility for the shared logic between file menu buttons.
 Spawns another thread to execute `picker` in order to not block the UI thread.
-- #snippet("fn update(&mut self, ctx: &egui::Context, _: &mut eframe::Frame)") - Ran every frame.
+- #snippet("fn update(&mut self, ctx: &egui::Context, _: &mut eframe::Frame)") - Called by `eframe` every frame.
 Renders the user interface.

 === `Window`

 Trait (similar to an interface in other languages) implemented for every window struct.
+Each window struct is stored in a `Box`, which allows for dynamic dispatch.

 Methods:
 - #snippet("fn build<'a>(&self, window: egui::Window<'a>) -> egui::Window<'a>") - Allows any modifications to be made to the `egui::Window` if necessary.